A Small and Fast BERT for Chinese Medical Punctuation Restoration: Corpus and Experimental Setup

 \subsection{Experimental Setup}

 We employ RoBERTa-wwm~\cite{cui2021pre} as the teacher model.
 To compare with various distilled version of BERT, including RBT-6\footnote{\url{https://huggingface.co/hfl/rbt6}} (re-trained 6-layer RoBERTa-wwm model), MiniRBT~\cite{yao2023minirbt}, TinyBERT~\cite{jiao2020tinybert}, we present three students with similar hidden size and feed-forward size.
 The model structures are shown in Table \ref{tab:structure}.
 In the pre-training stage, we set the maximum sequence length to 512 with a batch size of 256, and learning rate is 4e-4.
-For SCL, $\lambda$ and $\tau$ are 0.1 and 0.07 respectively.
-For KD, the temperature is set to 8 and the number of training steps is 100K.
+For supervised contrastive learning, $\lambda$ and $\tau$ are 0.1 and 0.07 respectively.
+For knowledge distillation, the temperature is set to 8 and the number of training steps is 100K.
 In the fine-tuning stage, we use the AdamW~\cite{loshchilov2018decoupled} as optimizer with linear scheduler, a learning rate of 3e-5 and 0.1 warm-up step.
 We set weight-decay coefficient as 1e-5 and maximum gradient norms as 1.0.
-We train the model for 10 epochs and save the checkpoint by epoch, and evaluate the best checkpoint in test set.
+We train the model for 10 epochs on the training set, and the development set is used to save the best checkpoint by epoch.
+The experimental results are evaluated on the test set.
 We do pre-training tasks on 4 NVIDIA 80GB A100 GPUs and fine-tune on single NVIDIA RTX 4090 GPU.
-We run experiments 10 times with 10 different seeds and report average results.
-All experiments are evaluated using precision, recall and F1-score over the 4 classes.
-Our code is available at \url{https://github.com/rickltt/punctuation_restoration}.
+We run experiments in the fine-tuning stage 10 times with 10 different seeds and report average results.
+All experiments are evaluated using precision, recall and F1-score over the 4 punctuation marks.
+Our code and data are available at \url{https://github.com/rickltt/punctuation_restoration}.